abap2UI5/docs/docs/get_started/quickstart.md

 This project communicates solely with the HTTP service you define, giving you complete control over accessibility, authentication, and other security aspects.
 :::

-### 4. First Start
+### 4. Initial Launch
-The abap2UI5 framework and your custom HTTP handler have been successfully installed.
-You can now access the HTTP endpoint from your browser.
+After installing the abap2UI5 framework and configuring your HTTP handler, you can access the HTTP endpoint from a web browser:
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/c8962298-068d-4efb-a853-c44a9b9cda56">
-Press check, and start the test app.
+Press "Check" and launch the test app.
+That’s it!
+Now you can create a new class and start developing your own abap2UI5 applications.